Are you looking for kid-friendly farm and garden outings around Southern California?

 Fullerton Arboretum has community gardens to see, along with fruit-bearing trees and hidden paths.

 Sherman Library and Gardens in Corona Del Mar is very small, but their Discovery Garden is a highlight for kids to smell and touch plants.
 This one is better for school age kids rather than toddlers.
 If you have older kids who love taking photos — it’s paradise!

-Orange County Great Park Farm + Food Lab offers free classes from Master Gardeners.
-Check the OCGP.org event schedule for times.
-It’s open daily from 10am to 3pm – and still has free admission.
-(The Great Park carousel and balloon now charge admission fees.)
+Orange County Great Park Farm + Food Lab is open Tues-Sun from 10am to 3pm – and still has free admission.
+(The Great Park carousel charges admission fees.)
 Go on a Sunday between 10am and 2pm and you can catch the Farmer’s Market and food trucks, too.